CUTLER-H2020/DataCrawlers/Economic/eurostat/README.md

 # Crawler for Eurostat

-DUTH's crawler to download data from Eurostat.
-The crawler downloads data for several economic indicators from Eurostat for the 4 pilot-cities and their regions (Antalya, Antwerp, Cork, Thessaloniki).
+Economic data collected from Eurostat to assess the regional economic impact of planned policies in the four pilot cities, i.e. Antalya, Antwerp, Cork, and Thessaloniki.
+The data is used in the context of WP4 for economics-related analytics and data visualisations.
 The table bellow presents both the economic indicators and the fields used by the crawler:

 | Dataset  | Fields |